reproteq/DiffPatchWpf/README.md

 Compare two binary files and save the differences between them in new file patch.txt

-Apply the patch in another binary fast and easy
+Apply the patch in another binary fast and easy.

-.
 Now you can apply the differences in another binary quickly and easily.

 example:

-1- load file ori
+1- Load file Aori.bin

-2- load file mod
+2- Load file Amod.bin

-3- compare and save patch.txt
+3- Compare and save Aori-patch.txt

-4- load other file ori
+4- Load file Bori.bin

-5- load patch
+5- Load patch Aori-patch.txt

-6- apply patch and save file patched.bin
+6- Apply patch and save file Bori-patched.bin